SUNSET OF FURMANKIND

 Manny followed him into the building and across a busy room up to the serving line.
 The fox selected only a small cluster of grapes while Jon loaded up a tray with breakfast items.
 Their conversation paused until they found a small table to themselves.
 Humans and Furs alike were all in their own private discussions over their meals.

 As Jon began to eat, Manny continued.
 “Marcelo tells me that you grew up around firearms and are a skilled hunter, Mr. Sunset.
-Since you have such experience, I would like to invite you to assist me instructing a shooting class to be held on the back side of the compound where a firing range can be set up at a natural embankment perfect for use as a back stop.”
+Since you have such experience, I would like to invite you to assist me instructing a shooting class to be held on the back side of the compound where a firing range can be set up at a natural embankment perfect for a backstop.”

 The cougar looked up at him and swallowed his food.
 He took a sip of orange juice and then nodded.
 “Please, call me Jon,” he said.
 He held up a hand paw and flexed his shortened fingers.
 “I haven’t fired a weapon since my body changed, so I could probably use the practice myself.
 However, such a class sounds like it could be important to survival, so sure, count me in.
 I’ll help out as I can.”